-At United Way we are committed to equity in every aspect of our work - from our interactions with the public to our engagement with donors and our allocation of resources across communities.
+At United Way, we're committed to equity in our work -- from interacting with the public, to engaging with donors, to allocating resources across our community.

 We recognize that structural racism and other forms of oppression have contributed to persistent disparities in our region.
 We must focus our work on the most marginalized and underserved groups and we know that centering race and ethnicity is critical to ending the historical and social inequities that continue to exist in our region.

 We also know that tremendous assets exist within traditionally underserved communities.
 Within these communities are our current and future community change-agents and leaders.
 United Way is committed to working with diverse communities and individuals as partners, donors and volunteers.
 We can only eliminate disparities when people from our region have the opportunity to create new solutions and reimagine a society free from structural racism.

 With our investments and partnerships, we place priority on culturally specific organizations in order to advance racial equity in our region.
 Those are organizations in which:

 - The majority of clients served are from a specific cultural community (e.g. African American, African, Asian, Pacific Islander, Native American/Alaska Native, Latino/Hispanic, Slavic),